Awards Logo

 Learning technologies organisation of the year

-To win this award, organisations must demonstrate a positive contribution to their service/product offering backed up by solid customer service, account and project management.
+To win this award, organisations must demonstrate a positive contribution to their service or product offering backed up by solid customer service, account and project management.
 They must also show that they have made positive steps in exceeding customer expectations and that these are backed up by testimonials and other supporting evidence.
-Both quantitative and qualitative evidence will be taken into account.

-• Achieved exceptional and demonstrable results for its customers as a direct result of the e-learning it has developed.
+• The organisation has achieved exceptional and demonstrable results for its customers as a direct result of the learning it has developed.

-• Demonstrated solid customer service, account management and project management.
+• The organisation has demonstrated solid customer service, account management and project management.

-• The work of the organisation has benefitted the wider e-learning community
+• The work of the organisation has benefitted the wider learning community.

 Learning designer of the year